ibm-cloud-docs/vmwaresolutions/archiref/vcsiks/vcsiks-systemcontext.md

 The core components are as follows:

 - **On-premises virtualization** – This component is a VMware environment that is hosted on the client’s premises or a third-party location and currently hosts the virtual machines (VMs) running the applications to be modernized.
 On-premises virtualization is the source environment for VM migrations and is loosely coupled to an {{site.data.keyword.cloud}} instance via VMware Hybridity (HCX).
-- **vCenter Server** – VMware vCenter Server on {{site.data.keyword.cloud_notm}} is an {{site.data.keyword.cloud_notm}} for VMware Services instance that is the target for migrated VMs from the on-premises environment.
+- **vCenter Server** – VMware vCenter Server is an {{site.data.keyword.cloud_notm}} for VMware Services instance that is the target for migrated VMs from the on-premises environment.
 Together with the on-premises virtualized environment it forms a hybrid environment that enables VMs to move from one site to the other.
 - **{{site.data.keyword.containerlong_notm}}** - {{site.data.keyword.containerlong_notm}} uses Kubernetes as the container orchestration solution.
 IBM operates and manages the Kubernetes master node while the worker nodes are deployed to customer-managed infrastructure.
 IBM provides management tools for operating system patch deployment, Docker engine upgrades, and new Kubernetes versions. {{site.data.keyword.containerlong_notm}} provides an isolated and secure platform for managing containers that is portable, extensible, and self-healing in case of failovers.
 - **{{site.data.keyword.icpfull_notm}}** - {{site.data.keyword.icpfull_notm}} is an application platform for developing and managing containerized applications. {{site.data.keyword.icpfull_notm}} is an integrated environment that includes the container orchestrator Kubernetes, a private image repository, a management console, monitoring frameworks and a graphical user interface, which provides a centralized location from where you can deploy, manage, monitor, and scale applications.
 - **{{site.data.keyword.cloud_notm}} Automation Manager** – CAM is an enterprise ready infrastructure as code (IaC) platform that provides a single pane of glass to provision VMware based workloads alongside Kubernetes based workloads.
 Automation of workload provisioning for virtual machines, containers, and their infrastructure prerequisites is enabled via CAM.